Eben Cady

 (Mailing List Directory)

 One of the thrills I get out of genealogy is it makes history real.
-Sometimes it just reaches out and grabs you.
+Sometimes it just reaches out and breaks your heart.
 The good people at the Wayne County (NY) US Gen Web site have put in a site search engine.
 I was using it to look for my Ela Cady, 1781 - 1843.
 I didn't find him.
 I found Eben in Evergreen Cemetery:

 Eben J. Cady